UPF Q&A

 The lead party must be able to deal with any financial setbacks and unforeseen project costs.
 The project plan must show whether the lead party "is fully accountable and responsible towards the minister for implementing the proposed activities and compliance with the obligations associated with the subsidy."

 All financial obligations also fall under the above obligations.
-If it is not clear enough from your project plan that the lead party meets these requirements, your plan may receive a lower score.
+If it is not clear enough from your project plan that the lead party meets these requirements, your project plan may receive a lower score.

 Each partner must:

-- Be able to demonstrate they have the expertise, knowledge and experience to implement the project activities.
+- Be able to demonstrate they have the expertise, knowledge and experience to implement project activities.
 This means at least 2 years of experience gained over the past 10 years.
 Partners can demonstrate this by using previous similar projects as examples;

 - Have been established before 15 August 2023;